we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > Software development is most often applied to automating processes that exist in the real world, or providing solutions to real business problems.

-> The business processes being automated or real world problems that the software is the domain of the software.
+> The business processes being automated or real world problems is the domain of the software.

 ----